ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/Soldering/1-PowerCircuit/README.md

 The pins were placed in the PCB as shown below.<br>
 <img src="FR120N/DSC00172.JPG" width="400">

-Then the FR120 was placed on top of that, see
+Then the FR120 was placed on top of that, see <br>
 <img src="FR120N/DSC00173.JPG" width="400">

 The top side was soldered first<br>
 <img src="FR120N/DSC00174.JPG" width="400">,

-the bottom side afterwards
+the bottom side afterwards<br>
 <img src="FR120N/DSC00176.JPG" width="400">.